mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/community-documentation-process.md

 ## Process for new community-written content

-If you've written, or would like to write, new content for Mattermost please add it as a new thread in the [Unofficial Product Documentation](https://forum.mattermost.org/c/docs/37) category.
+If you've written, or want to write, new content for Mattermost, please add it as a new thread in the [Unofficial Product Documentation](https://forum.mattermost.org/c/docs/37) category.

 Once submitted, you'll receive notifications about any activity on your post.